Fluxitude/guidant/.roo/rules/git_workflow.md

 # With tagged task lists, merge conflicts are significantly reduced:
 # 1. Different branches can use different tag contexts
 # 2. Tasks in separate tags are completely isolated
-# 3. Use Guidant's move functionality to reorganize if needed
+# 3. Use Task Master's move functionality to reorganize if needed

 # Manual git integration available:
-# - Use `guidant add-tag --from-branch` to create tags from current branch
+# - Use `task-master add-tag --from-branch` to create tags from current branch
-# - Manually switch contexts with `guidant use-tag <name>`
+# - Manually switch contexts with `task-master use-tag <name>`
 # - Simple, predictable workflow without automatic behavior
 ```